TRIQS/triqs_0.x/doc/user_manual/install/wien2k_inst.rst

 .. _wien2k_inst:

-Finish the installation of Wien2TRIQS
+Complete the installation of Wien2TRIQS (all platforms)
 -------------------------------------------------------------

 If you choose to install the Wien2TRIQS interface to the Wien2K package for doing DMFT calculations of